solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 ##### parseBodyBehavior
 This attribute determines how the request/response body will be parsed and can have one of two values:

-- `ParseAsJson`: Gloo will attempt to parse the body as a JSON structure.
-This is the default behavior.
+- `ParseAsJson`: Gloo will attempt to parse the body as a JSON structure. *This is the default behavior*.
 - `DontParse`: the body will be treated as plain text.

 The important part to know about the `DontParse` setting is that the body will be buffered and available, but will not be parsed.
 If you're looking to skip any body buffering completely, see the section [on passthrough: {}](#passthrough)